 Conclusion

-IDS Connect professionalizes the working methods of trade businesses through seamless digital processes.
-Whether shopping cart processing, article data updates or quotation creation, the possibilities are diverse and offer enormous potential for increasing efficiency.
+IDS Connect professionalizes the way craft businesses work through seamless digital processes.
+Whether it’s shopping cart processing, product data updates, or quote creation, the possibilities are endless and offer enormous potential for increasing efficiency.
 For businesses, this not only means time savings and error minimization, but also increased customer satisfaction.
-In my many years of experience, three points are crucial for you to achieve first-class processes.
+Based on my many years of experience, three points are crucial for achieving first-class processes.
 Get your team on board and actively involve them in the change.
 Focus on high data quality.
-This will not only help you with quotations and orders, but also with warehouse processes in the long term.
+This will not only help you with quotations and orders, but also with warehouse processes in the future.
 And finally, clearly define the goal and implement the planned process in the short term.
-Make your company fit for the digital future!
+Get your company ready for the digital future!

 Peter Prütting is an expert in value-oriented and digital business development.
-With over 15 years of sales experience in wholesale, manufacturing and e-marketplaces, he takes a holistic view.
-His colleagues value him as a customer-centric and focused leader who guides teams through digital change.
-Away from his day-to-day work, he recharges his batteries by mountain biking.
+With over 15 years of sales experience from the perspectives of wholesale, manufacturing, and e-marketplaces, he takes a holistic view.
+His colleagues value him as a customer-centric and focused leader who guides teams through digital transformation.
+Away from his daily work, he recharges his batteries by mountain biking.

 FAQ – Frequently asked questions